 The first term that a student does not achieve a minimum term 2.0 GPA and 50% of their attempted credits, they will be placed into an “Academic Alert” status.
 Students in this status will be encouraged to take advantage of academic support services to assist them with areas of concern.

-If there is a second consecutive term that a student does not meet one or more of the academic standing criteria, they will be placed in an “Academic Probation” status.
-Students in this status will be required to meet with an academic advisor during the Academic Probation term in order to determine a course of action and the resources needed to support student’s success.
+If there is a second consecutive term that a student does not meet one or more of the academic standing criteria, they will be placed in an “Academic Warning” status.
+Students in this status will be required to meet with an academic advisor during the Academic Warning term in order to determine a course of action and the resources needed to support student’s success.
 Students that do not meet with an academic advisor will be restricted from enrolling in the subsequent term.

 If there is a third consecutive term that a student does not meet one or more of the academic standing criteria, they will be placed in an “Academic Suspension” status.
-Students in this status will be required to meet with an academic advisor and will be restricted from enrolling at CCC until intervention strategies have been accomplished.
+Students in this status will be dropped from future term enrollments and will be restricted from enrolling at CCC until they are reinstated.

-Student appeals will be considered quarterly by the Academic Standing Committee for academic suspension status only.
+Student who are in the academic suspension status must petition for reinstatement. .

+Students who are reinstated are required to complete two consecutive reinstatement terms in an academic warning status.
+Students who do not meet minimum academic standing standards per ISP 480 are placed back into academic suspension and would need to petition again for reinstatement.

+Students apply for re-instatement and are reviewed monthly by the Reinstatement Team

+Students who are denied reinstatement may apply again for reinstatement for a future academic term.

 4. Exceptions to the Academic Standing criteria may be made on a case by case basis by the Dean of Academic Foundations & Connections.